 - Johne’s disease Checklist - lists key elements to consider in planning, assessing and managing Johne’s disease risks in cattle

 - Biosecurity plan templates – enable producers to assess and write up a plan to manage a range of biosecurity risks on their property, including Johne’s disease

 - Johne’s disease in Cattle Definitions and Guidelines - to standardise terms and practices for managing Johne’s disease in cattle.

 - Ovine Johne’s disease Definitions and Guidelines - to standardise terms and practices for managing Johne’s disease in sheep

 - Market Assurance Programs – quality assurance for sheep (SheepMAP), goat (GoatMAP) and alpaca (AlpacaMAP) owners to demonstrate confidence that their livestock are not infected with Johne’s disease.

-Cattle veterinarians who want to provide Johne’s disease advice to clients are advised to undertake the training which is available through Animal Health Australia free of charge.
+Veterinarians who want to provide Johne’s disease advice to clients are advised to undertake the training which is available through Animal Health Australia free of charge.
 This is the best way of demonstrating competence in this complex field.

 There was a transitional arrangement for beef herds in Queensland to claim a J-BAS score of 7, but that ceased on 30 June 2018.

 Queensland beef herds which have a biosecurity plan that addresses the JD Checklist are eligible for J-BAS score 6 (unless their herd has had clinical JD in the past 5 years).
-Herds which have a biosecurity plan signed by a veterinary advisor and had undertaken a Check test with negative results in the three years prior to 30 June 2018 are eligible for J-BAS score 7.
+Herds which have a biosecurity plan signed by a veterinary advisor and had undertaken a Check Test with negative results in the three years prior to 30 June 2018 are eligible for J-BAS score 7.